Malaria is a serious tropical disease spread by mosquitoes. If it is not diagnosed and treated promptly, it can be fatal.

 Causes of malaria

-Malaria is mainly spread by mosquitoes, which mainly bite at dusk and at night.
+Malaria is spread by mosquitoes, which mainly bite between sunrise and sunset.

-Malaria can also be spread through blood transfusions and the sharing of needles, but this is very rare.
+Malaria can also be spread through blood transfusions and shared needles, but this is very rare.

 Complications of malaria

-- severe anaemia – where red blood cells are unable to carry enough oxygen around the body, leading to drowsiness and weakness
+- severe anaemia - your red blood cells are unable to carry enough oxygen around the body, leading to drowsiness and weakness

 - cerebral malaria – in rare cases, the small blood vessels leading to the brain can become blocked, causing seizures, brain damage and coma